 Kennedy encourages playing around with the chill on all reds.
 “Almost no red wines benefit from being room temperature,” he says.
 “The wine becomes sloppy, alcoholic, and develops sticky aromatics — think overripe fruit — even from cool-climate regions.”

 The best way to chill and find the right temperature, says Vayda, is with an ice bucket.
 “Simply have a bucket with a light ice bath handy, and sample the wine and adjust the chill until it suits.”
-And all aforementioned experts agree: It’s all about personal preference.
+When it comes to the question “do you chill red wine?” all aforementioned experts agree: It’s all about personal preference.
 “There is no right or wrong — just find what you enjoy,” says Vayda.

 Georges Duboeuf was known as the “Father of Beaujolais” and the wines are perfect for chilling before serving, including this one, which has a lot of fruit character, spice, and is medium-bodied.